🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 11 Forest Room Decor Ideas for a Cozy Nature-Inspired Home

-1. Pick Your Forest Palette (Start With Greens + Neutrals)
+1. Pick Your Forest Palette (Start With Greens and Neutrals)

 Wide room shot of a moody forest-inspired living room anchored by a deep olive green accent wall, with trim in warm white and sheer light curtains filtering soft daylight; palette includes moss green, deep olive, charcoal, bark brown, and foggy gray with accents of sage, mushroom beige, and cream; aged brass picture light and matte black hardware provide subtle contrast; photorealistic, straight-on view, cozy and grounded atmosphere.